loomio/loomio-docs/oric/src/guide-connectors.md

 * Send/Receive email, browse the internet and open links to go to web pages
 * If Director is not comfortable using their computer or smart phone, is there a person in the organisation, friend of family member who can help them with these things?

 Loomio works with all standard internet browsers such as Google Chrome, Microsoft Edge, Firefox and Apple Safari.
-Old unsupported browsers are not supported, such as Microsoft Internet Explorer.
+Old out-of-date browsers are not supported, such as Microsoft Internet Explorer.

 [Contact Loomio support](https://www.loomio.com/contact) to let us know if you have problems with Loomio on your device.